BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/resolvers-api.md

 ... where

 - `{resource_id}`: Iri - the @id value of the resource to be retrieved.
-- `{rev}`: Number - the targeted revision to be fetched.
+- `{rev}`: Number - the targeted resource revision to be fetched.
 This field is optional and defaults to the latest revision.
-- `{tag}`: String - the targeted tag to be fetched.
+- `{tag}`: String - the targeted resource tag to be fetched.
 This field is optional.
 - `{showReport}`: Boolean - return the resolver resolution steps instead of the resource for debugging purposes.

 `{rev}` and `{tag}` fields cannot be simultaneously present.